-Question Answer Marks EITHER 4(a) Discuss some of the effects created by Dickinson's use of settings in her poems.
+Question Answer Marks EITHER 4(a) 'Ourself behind ourself, concealed - Should startle most.' (from One need not be a Chamber - to be Haunted) With this quotation in mind, discuss some of the ways Dickinson explores self-knowledge in her poetry.
 You should refer to three poems in your answer.
-25 Mark according to the levels of response marking criteria.
-OR 4(b) Paying close attention to poetic effects, discuss Dickinson's presentation of time passing in the following poem and elsewhere in the selection.
+Mark according to the levels of response marking criteria.
+25 OR 4(b) Analyse the following poem, showing what it adds to your understanding of Dickinson's methods and concerns, here and elsewhere in the selection.
 25 Mark according to the levels of response marking criteria.